galasa-dev/galasa.dev/src/markdown-pages/ReferenceGalasaTests.md

 The following code resets the terminal object assigned to 'myTerminal' to the CICS welcome screen and then clear it, so each test method can be sure that that terminal is in a guaranteed state regardless of what happened in previous test methods.

 ```
-'@Before
+@Before
 public void initialize() throws TerminalException? {
 myTerminal.resetAndClearScreen();
-}'
+}
 ```

 The annotation @Initialise denotes a method which is always run before any @Test, @Before or @After methods.
-It is possible when running a Galasa test to specify only a selection of test methods to be run. @Initialise provides the tester with a way of performing any setup required which cannot then be accidentally omitted by people running such a selection.
+It is possible when running a Galasa test to specify only a selection of test methods to be run. @Initialise provides the tester with a way of performing any setup required which cannot then be accidentally omitted by people running a subset of test methods.
 There are also two further annotations:

 @TestCase(name=<String testcaseName>, testPlan=<String testPlan>) - The testcase covered by this method.
 If multiple testcases are covered multiple @TestCase annotations can be declared within an @TestCases annotation.